sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial-meteor.md

 This tutorial will show you how to make a [Sandstorm.io](https://sandstorm.io) package from a Meteor app.

-**Compatibility note:** Sandstorm's Meteor tooling is currently compatible with Meteor 1.3.5.1 and earlier.
-If your app uses Meteor 1.4, you may need to wait until September 2016 for an updated `vagrant-spk` that is compatible with Meteor 1.4.

 Creating the package will take about five minutes of focused time, interspersed with the downloading of various components, which can take up to half an hour.